DoctorWkt/FUZIX/Kernel/platform/platform-rosco-r2/README.md

 this script to make the SD card image `sdcard.img` which has the bootable kernel in partition 1 and the populated FUZIX filesystem in partition 2.

-There is a bzipped copy of a recent `sdcard.img` here in the repository if you want to try it without installing the tool chain.

 ## Configuration